 Completion of a graduate internship related to Cyber Security, minimum of six months, is required for all students except; those who have 3+ years of professional work experience; those with full-time employment during the length of the program; and those who are participating in the exchange program.
 The graduate internship must start in the first semester of classes.
 Please consult your program advisor to determine if it is possible to obtain a waiver.
+There are opportunities to work in the University Cyber Security Center as a Group Leader or Analyst.

-Saint Peter's University assigns an academic advisor from the Department of Computer & Information Sciences to every candidate.
+The Director of the program assigns a full-time academic advisor from the Department of Computer & Information Sciences to every candidate.

 A maximum of six (6) graduate credits of equivalent course work may be transferred from other accredited universities.
 A minimum grade of 3.0 (B) is required in such courses.
-Transfer credit is granted by petition to and approval by the Chair of the Department of Computer & Information Sciences.
+Transfer credit is granted by petition to and approval by the Program Director.
 It is the student's responsibility to initiate the petition and justify the acceptance of the courses.
-The Chair of the Department of Computer & Information Sciences will determine whether the courses are equivalent.
+The Program Director will determine whether the courses are equivalent.
 Transfer credit is by permission only and not an obligation of the University.